Aditi-afk574/Aditi-afk574/README.md

 - **Technical Member** — CodeX
 - **Participant** — Smart India Hackathon (SIH)
 - **Participant** — Concur
-- **Licensing Officer** — Selected for a leadership opportunity in college
+- **LiaisonOfficer** — Selected for a leadership opportunity in college to represent in BCS
-- **College Representative** — Represented my college at BCS

 ---